biobridgechem/biobridgechem.github.io/content/authors/admin/_index.md

   - name: University of Cambridge
     url: https://www.cam.ac.uk/

+# Short bio (displayed in user profile at end of posts)
+bio: My research interests include building biohybrid systems to perform semi-artificial photosynthesis and designing bioelectronic sensors for information exchanges.

 # Social Networking
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.
 profiles: